 - Ask professionals to inspect the condition of the insulation.
 It should have at least 6 inches of good insulation and enough air pockets to contain cold air.

-- A humidifier can help add needed moisture during the wintertime as well as improve health issues.
+- A humidifier can help add needed moisture to your home during the wintertime as well as improve health issues.

 - Close your fireplace’s damper and kitchen vent when they are not being used.
 An open damper or vent can waste a lot of warm air.